solonas13/maw/README.md

 ```
 To compile <b>emMAW</b> (External Memory), please change to directory <b>em-maw</b> and follow the instructions given in file INSTALL.

+When publishing work that is based on the results from emMAW please cite:
 ```
 A. Heliou, S. P. Pissis, S. J. Puglisi:
 emMAW: Computing Minimal Absent Words in External Memory.